Analysis of High-dimensional Gaussian Labeled-unlabeled Mixture Model via Message-passing Algorithm: Introduction

 To treat the Bayesian approach and RMLE in a unified manner, we introduce \be p_{\beta}(\bm{w} \mid \mathcal{D}) = \frac{1}{Z_{\beta}}p^{\beta}(\mathcal{D}\mid \bm{w}) p^{\beta}(\bm{w}),\Leq{eq1} \ee where $Z_{\beta}$ is a normalization constant, $p(\mathcal{D}|\bm{w})$ is the likelihood describing the data generating process, and $p(\bm{w})$ is the prior distribution for $\bm{w}\in\mR^N$.
 We call $p_{\beta}(\bm{w}|\mathcal{D})$ $\beta$-posterior which is used in several literatures such as compressed sensing~\cite{montanari2012graphical}.
 The $\beta$-posterior becomes the original posterior when $\beta=1$ and yields RMLE when $\beta=\infty$, respectively.
 Handling the $\beta$-posterior is usually difficult in practice, but an efficient algorithm computing the marginals, named approximate message-passing (AMP)~\cite{donoho2009message}, is applicable in our problem setting and is considered to be exact in the high dimensional limit.
 The AMP performance in this limit is known to be characterized by a simple scalar recursion called state evolution (SE)~\cite{donoho2010message,bayati2011dynamics} that enables to characterize the performance in a clear way.
 We rely on the $\beta$-posterior, AMP, and SE as the technical basis of our theoretical analysis.

 The remaining part of the paper is organized as follows.
-In the next section, we summarize the literature of related work, to clarify the difference of the present paper from them.
-In \Rsec{Formulation}, we present our problem setting: we first define the $\beta$-posterior and introduce the factor graph representation, to employ the BP algorithm; the BP algorithm is approximated by employing the central limit theorem for avoiding the computational difficulty and the AMP algorithm, one of our main workhorses, is derived; the associated SE iteration is also derived.
-In \Rsec{numerical_validation}, we conduct numerical experiments to validate our AMP and SE for both the RMLE and Bayesian approach cases.
+In the next section, we summarize the literature of related work, to clarify the difference of the present paper from them, and briefly summarize our main results.
+In \Rsec{Formulation}, we present our problem setting: we first define the $\beta$-posterior and introduce the factor graph representation, to employ the BP algorithm; the BP algorithm is approximated by employing the central limit theorem (CLT) for avoiding the computational difficulty and the AMP algorithm, one of our main workhorses, is derived; the associated SE iteration is also derived.
 In \Rsec{theoretical_results}, we perform a comprehensive theoretical analysis based on SE: phase transitions characterizing the drastic change of the estimators are investigated and the comparison between the BO and RMLE performances is conducted, to find that RMLE with the optimally tuned regularization yields the very closed performance to the BO one.
 The last section is devoted to conclusion.